tensorflow/docs/site/en/community/contribute/docs_ref.md

     ```
     def NewLayer():
-      “””This layer does cool stuff.
+      """This layer does cool stuff.

       Example usage: